Bethesda Big Train: 2010s

 In 2016, after a four-year title drought, Big Train captured the Cal Ripken League championship with a victory over the Baltimore Redbirds.
 The next year, Big Train again defeated the Redbirds in the finals to win back-to-back league championships.
 That season, Big Train outfielder James Outman was named the 2017 National Summer Collegiate Player of the Year by Perfect Game after hitting .341 with 18 stolen bases and a league-best nine homers and 36 RBIs.

-The Big Train and Redbirds were named co-champions in 2018 due to inclement weather, and Big Train won their fourth straight league title in 2019 after defeating the Silver Spring-Takoma Thunderbolts in a three-game League Championship Series.
+The Big Train and Redbirds were named co-champions in 2018 after bad weather canceled the championship game.

+Big Train won their fourth straight league title in 2019 after defeating the Silver Spring-Takoma Thunderbolts in a three-game League Championship Series.

+2020s

 Bethesda's 2020 season was cancelled due to the COVID-19 pandemic.

 In 2021, the Big Train won their fourth straight regular season title, seven games ahead of the number two seed Alexandria Aces.
-In the playoffs, the Big Train swept the DC Grays in two games of the Semifinal Series, and then won their fifth straight league title by sweeping the Alexandria Aces in two games during the League Championship Series.
+In the playoffs, the Big Train swept the D.C.
+Grays in two games of the Semifinal Series, and then won their fifth straight league title by sweeping the Alexandria Aces in two games during the League Championship Series.

 In 2022, the Big Train tied the Alexandria Aces for first place in the regular season.
-However, the Aces won the head-to-head tiebreaker with a record of 4-2 against the Big Train, which stripped the Big Train of the regular season title for the first time since 2016.
 In the playoffs, the Big Train swept the Gaithersburg Giants in two games of the Semifinal Series, however the Aces then swept the Big Train in the League Championship Series for the Aces' first ever Ripken League Championship title.
 This was the first time the Big Train lost the League Championship Series since 2015.

+In 2023, the Cal Ripken League conducted competition in two divisions.
+The Big Train won the North Division and the Alexandria Aces won the South Division.
+The Big Train took two of three from Cropdusters Baseball in the semi-final series, before sweeping the top-seeded Aces in the League Championship Series to take their tenth Ripken League Championship title.

+2024 was another successful year for the Big Train, as the team won nine of eleven games to close the season.
+The Big Train followed this with an undefeated postseason, ultimately sweeping the Southern Maryland Senators to win their eleventh Ripken League Championship Series.
+The Big Train outscored their opponents 58-14 in the postseason.

 In addition to on-field efforts, Big Train runs a summer camp for children ages 5–12.